Open-Research-Dojo/start-up-your-business/README.md

 4. How to deliver your first product or service to a customer?

-   - Which agile method are we using?
-   - What kind of testing are we using?
+   - What are good hosting options?
-   - What do we use for hosting?
    - How do we deliver our product to the client?